Consensys/mythril/README.md

 - JSON RPC library is adapted from [ethjsonrpc](https://github.com/ConsenSys/ethjsonrpc) (it doesn't seem to be maintained anymore, and I needed to make some changes to it).

-- The signature data in `signatures.json` has been obtained from the [Ethereum Function Signature Database](https://www.4byte.directory).
+- The signature data in `signatures.json` was initially obtained from the [Ethereum Function Signature Database](https://www.4byte.directory).